 The PBA Legislative Department works closely with legislators and their staffs in representing the views of the legal profession.
 Full-time PBA staff lobbyists monitor legislation, work with lawmakers on the development of new legislation and communicate the PBA’s positions on issues before the General Assembly.
 Staff is experienced, involved and effective.

-PBA Director of Legislative Affairs Fred Cabell (second from right) and his staff are frequently at the state Capitol communicating directly with legislators about issues of interest to lawyers and their clients.
+PBA Director of Legislative Affairs Fred Cabell and his staff are frequently at the state Capitol communicating directly with legislators about issues of interest to lawyers and their clients.
 Pictured is retiring Chairman of the Senate Judiciary Committee, Stewart J. Greenleaf (Montgomery County) with Naomi George, PBA legislative assistant (left), and Ashley Murphy, PBA legislative counsel (right).